AlePanto/Camera_RPi_Python/README.md

 As the picture bellow show the GUI let you:
 - Start and Finish the camera video
-- turn on and off a relay (VFD ON)
+- turn on and off a relay (VFD ON/OFF)
 - control movement of 2 different steper motors (<< >>)

 # Project